-Applying the approach described above, $\sim 20,933 \text{ km}^2$ ( $\sim 26,166 \text{ km}^2$ including the 25% contingency) would be within the 160-dB isopleth on one or more occasions during the survey, assuming that the contingency line is completed.
-Because this approach does not allow for turnover in the mammal populations in the study area during the course of the survey, the actual number of individuals exposed could be underestimated in some cases.
+Applying the approach described above, ~9229 km2 would be within the 160-dB isopleth on one or more occasions during the survey (11,536 km2 including the 25% contingency).
+Because this approach does not allow for turnover in the mammal populations in the study area during the course of the survey, the actual number of individuals exposed could be underestimated.
 However, the approach assumes that no cetaceans will move away from or toward the trackline as the Langseth approaches in response to increasing sound levels prior to the time the levels reach 160 dB, which will result in overestimates for those species known to avoid seismic vessels (see § IV a).